btx0424/OmniDrones/docs/source/tutorials/drone.rst

 --------------------

 All UAV models, e.g., :py:class:`Hummingbird` and :py:class:`Firefly` are subclassed from :py:class:`MultirotorBase`.
-An instance of :py:class:`MultirotorBase` does not correspond to a specifc UAV, but acts like a `view` (think of `torch.Tensor.view`) that holds the states of a group of UAVs of that type in `torch.Tensor` for reading and writing.
-It implements the multirotr dynamics and provides interfaces for common interactions such as getting the kinematic information and applying rotor commands.
+An instance of :py:class:`MultirotorBase` does not correspond to a specific UAV, but acts like a `view` (think of `torch.Tensor.view`) that holds the states of a group of UAVs of that type in `torch.Tensor` for reading and writing.
+It implements the multirotor dynamics and provides interfaces for common interactions such as getting the kinematic information and applying rotor commands.

 The following example demonstrates: